getify/You-Dont-Know-JS/scope-closures/ch2.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
-# Chapter 2: Understanding Scope
+# Chapter 2: Understanding Lexical Scope

 In Chapter 1, we explored how scope is determined at code compilation, a model called "lexical scope".